^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Seborrheic dermatitis is a chronic relapsing skin disease that develops in seborrhea and large folds, manifested by erythematous squamous and follicular papular-squamous eruptions and resulting from the activation of saprophyte microflora.
+Seborrheic dermatitis is a chronic recurrent skin disease that develops in seborrheic areas and large folds, manifested by erythematosquamous and follicular papular-squamous rashes and occurs as a result of the activation of saprophytic microflora.

 What causes seborrheic dermatitis?

-The cause of seborrheic dermatitis is the reproduction in the estuaries of the hair follicles of the lipophilic yeast-like fungus Pityrosporum ovale (Malassezic furfur).
-This fungus saprophytes on the skin areas abundantly provided with sebaceous glands.
-The frequency of its release in healthy people ranges from 78 to 97%.
-However, with certain changes in the protective biological surface system of the skin, P. Ovale receives favorable conditions for reproduction and exhibits the properties of a pathogenic fungus.
+Seborrheic dermatitis is caused by the proliferation of the lipophilic yeast-like fungus Pityrosporum ovale (Malassezic furfur) in the mouths of hair follicles.
+This fungus saprophytes on skin areas abundantly supplied with sebaceous glands.
+The frequency of its isolation in healthy people ranges from 78 to 97%.
+However, with certain changes in the protective biological system of the skin surface, P. ovale receives favorable conditions for reproduction and exhibits the properties of a pathogenic fungus.
 Endogenous factors predisposing to the development of seborrheic dermatitis include seborrhea, endocrine diseases (diabetes mellitus, thyroid pathology, hypercorticism, etc.).
-Immunosuppression of any etiology plays an important role in the pathogenesis of seborrheic dermatitis, as well as other diseases caused by opportunistic yeast-like fungi.
-So, seborrheic dermatitis is an early marker of HIV infection.
-Its symptoms are often observed against a background of severe somatic diseases, hormonal disorders, in patients with atopic dermatitis.
+Immunosuppression of any etiology plays a significant role in the pathogenesis of seborrheic dermatitis, as well as other diseases caused by opportunistic yeast-like fungi.
+Thus, seborrheic dermatitis is an early marker of HIV infection.
+Its symptoms are often observed against the background of severe somatic diseases, hormonal disorders, in patients with atopic dermatitis.

-Depending on the localization and severity of the inflammatory process, several clinical and topographic types of seborrheic dermatitis are distinguished:
+Depending on the location and severity of the inflammatory process, several clinical and topographic types of seborrheic dermatitis are distinguished:

 1. Seborrheic dermatitis of the scalp: